shevek/gradle-stdproject-plugin/CHEATSHEET.md

 Install Java (JDK) but do not install a system-wide gradle.

+## Developing

+To compile all code and test classes (fast):

+	./gradlew --daemon testClasses

+## Testing

+To run a single test in module moduleName, showing output to the
+screen:

+	./gradlew --daemon :moduleName:test -Dtest.single=TestClassName

+To run all tests in module moduleName:

+	./gradlew --daemon :moduleName:test

+To run all tests:

+	./gradlew --daemon test

 ## Building and Releasing

-To build and test:

-	./gradlew --daemon build

-To clean build and create all reports.
+To clean build and create all reports:

 	./gradlew --daemon clean build coberturaReport